-BOSTON (AP) -- Loui Eriksson scored 2:14 into overtime, and the Boston Bruins rallied to beat the Buffalo Sabres 4-3 on Sunday night.
+BOSTON (AP) -- Brad Marchand scored on a penalty shot midway through overtime to lift the Boston Bruins to a 2-1 win over the Buffalo Sabres on Saturday night.

 Loui Eriksson also scored while the Bruins improved to 7-2-1 in their last 10 games.
 The Bruins beat Buffalo 3-2 in a shootout in the first of a home-and-home on Thursday night.

 Sam Reinhart scored for Buffalo.
 The Sabres have points in a club-record eight straight road games (6-0-2).

 Marchand got the penalty shot after being grabbed by defenseman Rasmus Ristolainen while skating in alone 2:32 into overtime.
 The Bruins wing came in on goalie Robin Lehner, shifted to his backhand and slipped a shot inside the right post.

 Tuukka Rask made 37 saves for Boston, and Lehner had 36.

 It was the second professional game in Boston for Buffalo's rookie star Jack Eichel.
 He won the Hobey Baker award as college hockey's best player in his only season at Boston University before turning pro last year.

 Last time, the 19-year-old had two goals and two assists in a 6-3 win on Dec.
 26. He was minus-1 with two shots on goal in this one.

 Eichel, who grew up about 35 miles north of Boston in Chelmsford, led the Terriers to the NCAA championship game, which they lost to Providence in TD Garden last April.